MicrosoftDocs/query-docs/query-languages/m/date-endofweek.md

 ## Syntax

 <pre>
-Date.StartOfWeek(dateTime as any, optional firstDayOfWeek as nullable number) as any
+Date.EndOfWeek(dateTime as any, optional firstDayOfWeek as nullable number) as any
 </pre>

 ## Arguments